 This years conference takes place the 19th of October - with the theme "The elections - Europe after the super-election year".Read more

 Tag and share your beautiful pictures of Karlskrona! #visitkarlskrona!#visitkarlskrona at Instagram

 Karlskrona.
 In the middle of the archipelago.

 The archipelago is a perfect place to relax, recharge and just be.
 Self or together.
 No requirements, no musts - just be.

 Sweden's southernmost archipelago is composed of 1,650 islands, skerries and islets - from Hasslö in the west to Utlängan in the east.
 Savour blue days of wind, water, salt splashed rocks and glorious bays for bathing.
 Discover this chain of ilsands in your own way.

 On land, on water, for real!
 The museum tells the Swedish Navy's exciting history.
 Karlskrona's most visited attraction!
 Boats, figureheads, models, sub-marines, all of which tell of the Swedish Navy's exciting story from empire to today.

 The Submarine Hall - Two submarines in a spectacular building.
-The Submarine Hall opens in June 2014.
+The new Submarine Hall opened in June 2014.
+Free entrance.

 Drop anchor in Karlskrona, the city that was founded in 1680, when Karl XI decided to establish the country's new naval base here.

-More than 300 years later is still the Naval base is still here in Karlskrona - the city where old meets new and tradition meets innovation.
-In 1998, Karlskrona gained World Heritage Status by.
+More than 300 years later the Naval base is still here in Karlskrona - the city where old meets new and tradition meets innovation.
+In 1998, Karlskrona gained World Heritage Status by UNESCO.